 On return, more songwriting, collaborating with other musicians, went back to college – Cumbria Institute of the Arts – to take an AS-Level in Music Technology (A).
 Began singing regularly at a local Arts Cafe in Carlisle on the folk and blues nights and performing some of my own written songs.
 Took private singing tuition, and am still inspired, from the musical talent who is Janice Jackson.

 An avid lover of the world, people and culture, and with a growing concern for the social inequalities of the world, I went on to study a Masters in Anthropology of Development and Social Transformation at the University of Sussex.
 Here, I also undertook a short course in Digital Ethnographic Film-making led by Dr Michael Yorke, a BAFTA nominated and award-winning anthropologist film-maker.

-Spent an enlightening two months in India and Nepal trekking in the Himalayas, absorbing the wonder of life around the Ganges, and learning from highly skilled creative locals in Rajhasthan in dress-making, silk painting, sari-embriodery and a traditional indian style of singing.
+Spent an enlightening two months in India and Nepal trekking in the Himalayas, absorbing the wonder of life around the Ganges, and learning from highly skilled creative locals in Rajhasthan in dress-making, silk painting, sari-embroidery and a traditional Indian style of singing.

 After moving and falling in love with Cornwall in 2009, I took vocal coaching from the hugely inspirational Ley Adewole – award-winning in her own right in gospel music and a session singer and backing vocalist for internationally acclaimed artists.

 After being asked to tutor a lead singer of a band through a local recording studio, I fell into vocal coaching and have loved it ever since.

 Leading a community choir throughout 2013 gratefully allowed me to test out my musical arranging skills and reignited my passion for harmonisation and the benefits of singing as a group.